Om-Shandilya/resume-matcher/README.md

 # 🎯 AI-Powered Resume-Job Matcher

 Welcome to the official repository for the AI-Powered Resume-Job Matcher!
 This project is a comprehensive, full-stack application designed to streamline the recruitment process by intelligently matching candidates to job opportunities.
-After a long journey of development, debugging, and deployment, we're thrilled to present a robust and scalable solution.
+After a long journey of development, debugging, and deployment, I'm thrilled to present a robust and scalable solution.

 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache_2.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python Version](https://img.shields.io/badge/Python-3.10-blue.svg)](https://www.python.org/downloads/release/python-3100/)